We're enhancing efforts to keep customers in power

 Summer disconnections and relief measures

-The Arizona Corporation Commission (ACC) has enacted a summertime moratorium on disconnections for regulated investor-owned utilities, of which SRP is not included, as SRP is a community-based not-for-profit entity governed by a publicly elected board.
+In June 2019 the Arizona Corporation Commission (ACC) enacted a summertime moratorium on disconnections for regulated investor-owned utilities, of which SRP is not included, as SRP is a community-based not-for-profit entity governed by a publicly elected board.

-In response to the ruling, SRP and several community action agencies remain concerned about the unintended consequences of such an action.
-Therefore SRP is not implementing system wide disconnect moratoriums and is instead making enhancements to current programs that will further serve our customers who are experiencing difficulty paying their utility bill.
+In response to the ruling, SRP and several community action agencies expressed concerns about the unintended consequences of such an action.
+Therefore SRP did not implement system wide disconnect moratoriums over the summer and instead made enhancements to programs to further serve our customers experiencing difficulty paying their utility bill.

 Immediate enhancements to further support customers in need

-SRP has enacted the following enhancements to help keep customers in power this summer:
+SRP enacted the following enhancements over the summer to help keep customers in power:

-- Doubling the number of advances provided to customers on SRP’s popular voluntary prepay program, M-Power, from two to four per month.
+- Doubled the number of advances provided to customers on SRP’s popular voluntary prepay program, M-Power, from two to four per month.

-- Doubling the minimum past-due balance for disconnect from $150 to $300 for billed customers, who will continue to be allowed up to six payment extensions annually.
+- Doubled the minimum past-due balance for disconnect from $150 to $300 for billed customers, who will continue to be allowed up to six payment extensions annually.

-- Allow customers to more quickly enroll in the SRP Medical Preparedness Program, which prevents
+- Enabled customers to more quickly enroll in the SRP Medical Preparedness Program, which prevents

 shutoffs to any customers who require the use of electricity to operate medical life support equipment.

-- Increase efforts to communicate and educate customers and the community about the many programs available to keep them in power, including srpnet.com/heretohelp, a new online resource.
+- Increased efforts to communicate and educate customers and the community about the many programs available to keep them in power, including srpnet.com/heretohelp, a new online resource.

 This approach is consistent with SRP’s long-standing commitment to work with its customers to provide assistance and additional community resources that make the most difference during difficult financial circumstances.
 We also remain committed to continuously reviewing our policies and procedures to identify other actions for the benefit of our customers and the communities we serve.